-Your Social Security disability attorney will represent you throughout the entire appeals process.
-The appeals process offers several opportunities to reverse the SSA’s decision.
-There are four levels of appeal for Social Security disability claims:
+Your Social Security disability attorney will help you through all the steps of the appeals process.
+The appeals process can give you several chances to reverse the SSA’s decision.
+There are four steps of appeal for Social Security disability claims:

-Reconsideration: A reconsideration of a disability claim consists of a full review of the application by a new Social Security reviewer.
-Your attorney may submit any new evidence that is available at that time to support your claim.
-Most reconsiderations involve a review of the documents in an applicant’s file and do not require that the applicant appear before the SSA.
+Reconsideration: A reconsideration of a disability claim will be reviewed thoroughly by a new Social Security reviewer.
+If you attorney has any new evidence, he or she will submit it during the review to support your claim.
+The reviewed will reconsider the documents in an applicant’s file.
+You do not need to appear before the SSA during the appeal.

-Hearing by an Administrative Law Judge: If the Social Security Administration denies the reconsideration, your attorney may request a hearing before an administrative law judge.
-At the hearing, your attorney will present evidence to the judge in support of your claim for disability benefits.
-He or she may retain an expert witness to explain to the judge why your medical condition qualifies you for disability benefits.
+Hearing by an Administrative Law Judge: If your appeal is denied for reconsideration, your attorney may be able to request a hearing.
+The hearing takes place before an administrative law judge.
+At the hearing, the attorney will provide supporting evidence and retain expert testimony to explain to the judge that you are suffering from a medical condition and require compensation.

-Review by the Appeals Council: If the administrative law judge denies your claim, your attorney may request a review by the Social Security Appeals Council.
-The Appeals Council considers all requests for review, but may deny a request if it believes the hearing decision was correct.
+Review by the Appeals Council: If the judge rejects your claim, you may still have a shot.
+Your attorney may request another review by the Social Security Appeals Council.

 Contingency Fees: How Much Does a Lawyer Cost?

 The disability attorneys in our Winter Haven office are paid on a contingency fee basis, which means that we only receive a fee if you qualify for benefits.
-Attorneys’ fees in Social Security claims are strictly regulated by the SSA, which means that hiring a disability attorney is an affordable option for anyone seeking to qualify for disability benefits.
+Attorneys’ fees in Social Security claims are strictly regulated by the SSA, which means that hiring a disability attorney is generally an affordable for anyone seeking disability benefits.